 CHARLESTON, W.Va. — We were part of the problem but now we are part of the solution is how one recovering addict told the audience how she felt about the Story of Hope gathering Monday morning in Charleston.

 Dozens came together for the event, where recovering addicts who have been clean for at least one year told their stories and offered a helping hand for anyone struggling with addiction.
+To understand how this feels, check now the latest Cocaine Addiction Help Centre Review.

 The event took place at the Mezzanine Conference Room inside Charleston City Hall.